Gary Kubiak: 2011–2012: Playoff breakthroughs

+2013: Health scare and dismissal

 On November 3, 2013, Kubiak collapsed as he was walking off the field at halftime of the game against the Indianapolis Colts.
 He was put on a backboard and stretcher and transported to the hospital as a precautionary measure.
 Initial reports stated that he had not had a heart attack.
 An NFL report on Monday, November 4, 2013, indicated that he had suffered a transient ischemic attack (TIA), or relatively brief, non-permanent symptoms of disorientation, confusion, dizziness, forgetfulness, and/or vertigo (among many other possibilities), that occurs when a blood vessel or vessels in part(s) of the brain are temporarily but not permanently blocked, usually by a stationary clot (a thrombus) or one that has broken off and traveled to occlude another area (an embolus).
-Especially if they are not properly treated in a timely manner the way the coach's was, they can mean that a more permanent stroke (or cerebrovascular accident, CVA) can and likely will eventually happen.
+Especially if they are not properly treated in a timely manner the way Kubiak's was, they can mean that a more permanent stroke (or cerebrovascular accident, CVA) can and likely will eventually happen.
 In Kubiak's absence for the second half between the Colts, defensive coordinator Wade Phillips assumed the head-coaching duties and was the acting head coach for the remainder of the game.

 On December 6, Kubiak was fired from the Houston Texans with three games remaining in the 2013 season.
 He finished the 2013 season with a 2–11 record and was replaced by defensive coordinator/interim head coach Wade Phillips.
 Kubiak had a 61–64 regular season record and a 2–2 playoff record as the Texans' head coach.